-‘At first, I was amazed, but when you’re fighting for a just cause, people seem to pop up, like right out of the pavement, even when it is dangerous.
+“At first, I was amazed, but when you’re fighting for a just cause, people seem to pop up, like right out of the pavement, even when it is dangerous.

-Doesn’t your New Testament say that when your enemy strikes you in the right cheek,
+Doesn’t your New Testament say that when your enemy strikes you in the right cheek, offer him your left?

-I believe I have seen it work…..’
+I think Christ grasped that.
+I believe I have seen it work.”

-– Mohandas Karamchand Gandhi, to Rev. Charles F. Andrews, South Africa, 1897
+– Mohandas Karamchand Gandhi, to Rev. Charles F. Andrews (South Africa, 1897)

 There was a chill in the air that evening.
 Delhi in January is always near freezing.

 The man in khaki was clean shaven, neatly dressed in a pair of khaki trousers, as was the norm those days.
-He had on, a bush shirt, half-sleeved, khaki too.
+He had on, a bush shirt, half-sleeved, white.
 The cold didn’t seem to bother him.
 In fact, to tell the truth, he didn’t feel anything at all that day.

 On seeing the Mahatma emerge on the steps, the man in khaki didn’t break stride.
 His face set, his eyes on target, he approached the great man, his steps resolute.
-And soon there he was, right in front of the Mahatma, kneeling down and touching his feet, to seek his blessings.
+And soon there he was, right in front of the Mahatma, kneeling down and touching his feet, pretending to seek his blessings.